Vanderscycle/tutorials-papers/docker-Kubernetes/dockerPaper.md

 CONTAINER ID        IMAGE               COMMAND                  CREATED             STATUS              PORTS                      NAMES
 9203656e6a18        mongo               "docker-entrypoint.s…"   2 minutes ago       Up 2 minutes        0.0.0.0:27017->27017/tcp   mango
 ```
-### Volumes
-Before moving on let's talk about data permanence and how docker volumes allows us to do just that because otherwise once a container is stopped all the information inside that container is lost.

 The mongo container is showing that it is available at the following ip:prt 0.0.0.0:27017.
 Since 0.0.0.0, localhost and 127.0.0.1 are [basically the same](https://stackoverflow.com/questions/38834434/how-are-127-0-0-1-0-0-0-0-and-localhost-different) we do not need to modify the pipeline mongo address.
 ```python